-Compute progress payments on a basis of complete work for each Pay Item in the approved Schedule of Values or Agreement's Measurement for Payment section.
+Compute progress payments on a basis of complete work for each Pay Item in the approved Schedule of Values or Subcontract Measurement for Payment section.
 Payment will not be made for any item of completed work until requisite documentation verifying completion is submitted to and accepted by the Company.

-- B. Submittal of Application for Payment - 1.
-A person authorized to sign legal documents on behalf of Seller shall execute the Application for Payment. - 2.
-Entries shall match data in the Schedule of Values or Agreement Pricing Schedule Section. - 3.
+B. Submittal of Application for Payment

+- 1. A person authorized to sign legal documents on behalf of Seller shall execute the Application for Payment. - 2.
+Entries shall match data in the Schedule of Values or Subcontract Pricing Section. - 3.
 Submit an Application for Payment with documentation and records required to verify acceptable completion of items of work. - 4.
-Seller shall submit each Application for Payment to the Company STR, Subcontract Administrator, and Accounts Payable. - 5.
-The date for submittal of each Application for Payment is the third Wednesday of each month. - C. Submittal of Final Application for Payment - 1.
-Upon completion of the work, submit an Application for Payment marked as "Final" in accordance with the Agreement's General Terms and Conditions article on Payment. - Prior to submission of Final Application for Payment, Seller shall complete all outstanding contract compliance items including, but not limited to, removal of excess material and equipment; completion of outstanding submittals and certified payrolls; return of badges, vehicle passes, and dosimeters; submittal of bioassay samples; and return of Company-furnished equipment and items.
+Seller shall submit each Application for Payment to the Company STR, Subcontract Administrator (SA), and Accounts Payable. - 5.
+The date for submittal of each Application for Payment is the third Wednesday of each month.

+C. Submittal of Final Application for Payment

+- Upon completion of the work, submit an Application for Payment marked as "Final" in accordance with the General Terms and Conditions Payment clause. - 2.
+Prior to submission of Final Application for Payment, Seller shall complete all outstanding contract compliance items including, but not limited to, removal of excess material and equipment; completion of outstanding submittals and certified payrolls; return of badges, vehicle passes, and dosimeters; submittal of bioassay samples; and return of Company-furnished items.
 Failure to resolve could delay approval of Final Application for Payment.
-Seller is to contact the STR for information concerning the outstanding contract compliance items. - D. Approval of Application for Payment
+Seller should contact the STR for information concerning the outstanding contract compliance items.

+D. Approval of Application for Payment